7ossam81/EvoloPy/README.md

 - Qaddoura, Raneem, Hossam Faris, Ibrahim Aljarah, and Pedro A. Castillo.
 "EvoCluster: An Open-Source Nature-Inspired Optimization Clustering Framework in Python."
 In International Conference on the Applications of Evolutionary Computation (Part of EvoStar), pp. 20-36.
 Springer, Cham, 2020.
 - Ruba Abu Khurma, Ibrahim Aljarah, Ahmad Sharieh, and Seyedali Mirjalili.
 Evolopy-fs: An open-source nature-inspired optimization framework in python for feature selection.
 In Evolutionary Machine Learning Techniques, pages 131–173.
 Springer, 2020
-- Hossam Faris, Ibrahim Aljarah, Sayedali Mirjalili, Pedro Castillo, and J.J Merelo.
-"EvoloPy: An Open-source Nature-inspired Optimization Framework in Python".
-In Proceedings of the 8th International Joint Conference on Computational Intelligence - Volume 3: ECTA,ISBN 978-989-758-201-1, pages 171-177.